-In this set of colorful construction tools, your 1 year old will be treated to music, lights and sound effects, too.
-Not only are tools a fun and engaging toy for toddlers, but the CifToys Musical Learning Workbench helps children develop spatial skills, hand-eye coordination, and dexterity.
+In this set of colorful construction tools, your 1 year old will be treated to music, lights and sound effects.
+Not only are tools fun and engaging toys for toddlers, but the CifToys Musical Learning Workbench helps children develop spatial skills, hand-eye coordination, and dexterity.
 They’ll love manipulating the moving parts, like the easy-pull drawer and the kid-safe saw, too.

 Stacking toys are classic for a reason – they’re fun!
 Toddlers can use this 25-piece set in a multitude of ways, including stacking, color-sorting, and assembling stacked puzzles.
 Toys like the Melissa and Doug Geometric Stacker are also great for developing fine motor skills and hand-eye coordination.
 This is a toy that can grow with your one-year-old, too, becoming a learning toy for older toddlers who are beginning to identify shapes and colors.

 The Little Tikes Spiralin’ Seas Waterpark Play Table helps to develop early motor skills with fun characters.
 The perfect toy for outdoor summer play and stable enough for those kiddos still trying to balance while standing up.
 It promotes engaging play and includes 1 water cup and 5 round characters that squirt water.